sibabalwemosia24/alx-low_level_programming/0x0E-structures_typedef/README.md

 #0x0E-structures_typedef
-1. function that initialize a variable of type struct dog
+1. Function that initialize a variable of type struct dog
+2. Function that prints a struct dog